Rubidium bromide

 Rubidium bromide is an inorganic compound with the chemical formula RbBr|auto=1.
 It is a salt of hydrogen bromide.
 It consists of bromide anions Br− and rubidium cations Rb+.
 It has a NaCl crystal structure, with a lattice constant of 685 picometres.

+Preparation

 There are several methods for synthesising rubidium bromide.
 One involves reacting rubidium hydroxide with hydrobromic acid: